Free Shipping with Orders Over $150 (excludes orders with D8 products)

 Your body weight plays a role in how much CBD you may need.
 A general rule of thumb is to take 1-5 mg of CBD per 10 pounds of body weight.

 If your cramps are mild, a lower dose (around 10-20 mg) may be enough.
-However, for more severe cramps, higher doses (30-50 mg or more) may be necessary to achieve relief.
+However, for more severe cramps, higher doses (30-50 mg or more) may be necessary.

 The type of CBD product you choose also affects dosage.
 Sublingual tinctures or CBD oils tend to absorb more quickly and offer faster relief, while edibles or capsules take longer to kick in.
-Topicals like creams or balms provide localized relief and can be applied directly to the lower abdomen for menstrual cramps.
+Topicals like creams or balms provide localized soothing and can be applied directly to the lower abdomen for comfort.

 When old ways of doing things just don’t cut it anymore, it’s time to try something new!
-Why not try CBD for PMS symptoms and explore how it could calm down your body and ease your mind?
+Why not try CBD for period discomfort and explore how it could calm down your body and ease your mind?
 If you’re just starting with CBD products, it’s important to take it slowly and work your way up with the dosage.

 There is a wide variety of products, from CBD gummies to topicals, and you’ll easily find something that works best for you.
 CBD products could help you relieve both physical and psychological symptoms of PMS, with fewer side effects than most well-known remedies.
 Give it a try, and maybe you can forget about carrying painkillers and NSAIDs in your handbag!